aantakli/AJAN-service/README.md

 Pre-modelled agent templates, behaviors, service definitions and domain knowledge can be adapted via the turtle-files under the `ajan-service/executionservice/use-case` folder.
 If you want to model them graphically, we refer you to the [AJAN-editor](https://github.com/aantakli/AJAN-editor).

+## Examples

+For examples, we refere to the [AJAN-service Wiki](https://github.com/aantakli/AJAN-service/wiki/1-AJAN-Overview).